Modeling Disclaimer & Notes

 Disclaimer and footnotes for the out-of-pocket costs (OOP) and healthcare savings account (HSA) investment modeling tool (“tool” or “model”).

-The tool uses statistically significant factors from a model based on three years of continuous single coverage participant level healthcare allowed claims data, trimmed for outliers.
+The tool uses statistically significant factors around age and gender from three years of continuous single coverage participant level healthcare allowed claims data, trimmed for outliers.
 This includes 1,000 total single coverage lives under gold level (80% actuarial value) coverage and trended to 2021.
 Other plan designs (Silver or Bronze) in the model use recalibrated utilization curves and representative Silver (70% actuarial value) and Bronze (60% actuarial value) level plan designs to arrive at an estimate of OOP costs by utilization tiers.

 “Low” utilization is the lowest 20% of annualized in-network OOP claimants over a three year period; “high” is the 95th percentile; “average” is the mean.